Options and configuration¶

 The first panel allows the creation and use of bookmarks, which store particular analysis settings (e.g. origin location, type of opportunity, departure date and time, travel time cutoff, etc.).
-Once you have a set of settings you would like save, click Create bookmark.
-Once that is done, you can select a bookmark from the dropdown box to automatically fill in all of the settings from that bookmark.
+Once you have the settings the way you want to save them, you can click the grean Create button to create a new bookmark.
+Once created, you can select a bookmark from the dropdown box to automatically fill in all of the settings saved in that bookmark.
 Bookmarks are shared by all projects in a region.

 Maximum transfers is an upper limit on the number of transfers that will be considered when finding optimal trips.

 If your scenario includes frequency-based routes (either in the baseline GTFS or in modifications with exact times not selected), simulated schedules controls the number of schedules simulated for sampling.
-The sampling process introduces random uncertainty, so you may see results change slightly when you repeatedly request accessibility results.
+The sampling process introduces random uncertainty so you may see results change slightly between repeated requests.
 When comparing regional analyses that include frequency-based routes, you may see small unexpected increases or decreases attributable to this random noise.
-Final results will be more accurate when simulated schedules is set to higher values, but computation will take longer.
-For quick, interactive analysis, we recommend setting it to 200, whereas, for final analysis, we recommend setting it to 1000.
+Final results will be more accurate when simulated schedules is set to higher values, though computation will take longer.
+For quick, interactive analysis we recommend setting it to 200, whereas for final analysis we recommend setting it to 1000.
 For more information, see methodology.

 Errors and warnings¶

-Occasionally, analysis will fail because there is an error in a scenario.
-When this occurs, error messages will be displayed detailing the issues, as shown below.
-One simply needs to return to the modification editor and correct the errors in the relevant modifications.
+Occasionally analysis will fail because there is a problem with one of your modifications.
+When this occurs, error messages will be displayed detailing the issues as shown below.
+Simply return to the modification editor and correct the errors in the relevant modifications.

 In other cases, the scenario may generate a warning, for instance if you remove more time from a segment when speeding it up than the length of that segment.
 This is not necessarily an error but may require attention.